 The Shairn Inu is an affectionate dog and loves children.
 It behaves well when around other pets but may become aggressive if it becomes threatened.

 It can be avoidant of interaction with people it doesn’t know initially and can make a great watchdog, but socialization and training can make it more comfortable.

 What are the dietary requirements of the Shairn Inu?

 The Shairn Inu even as a hunter, doesn’t eat any more than a smaller breed.
 It will consume 1 cup of dog food a day, and cost an owner $30 a month.

-It will like variety in its diet, and it’s important that you provide it.
+It will like variety in its diet, and you must provide it.

 Due to its hunting instincts, the Shairn Inu will like meat.
 Make sure to chop it up finely for easy consumption, and alternate between chicken, beef, pork and a variety of dog meats.

 Also, feed it dry dog food and grains for nutrition.